piegope/doc/docs/en/hub/getting-started/get-started-sso-hub-business/invite-users-SSO-hub-business/index.md

 {{ en.DHUBB }} will send an email with essential information to the recipients, including the URL of your {{ en.DHUBB }}, the invitation ID, and the key.

 {% snippet icon.badgeCaution %}
 Users will be required to complete a {{ en.DA }} setup.
-See the [End User Invitation Experience for SSO in {{ en.DHUBB }}](/hub/getting-started/get-started-sso-hub-business/invite-users-SSO-hub-business/end-user-experience/) topic.
+See [End User Invitation Experience for SSO in {{ en.DHUBB }}](/hub/getting-started/get-started-sso-hub-business/invite-users-SSO-hub-business/end-user-experience/).
 {% endsnippet %}

 {% snippet icon.badgeInfo %}